Audience Targeting

 - Create Campaign: Set name, description, and goals

-- Select Audience: Choose target contact lists and apply segment filters (duplicates automatically removed)
+- Select Audience: Choose a target contact list and apply optional segment filters

 - Choose Template: Select and customize your email template